luc-hens/luc-hens.github.io/guide.md

 * Describe and justify the research methodology that you consider to be able to answer these research questions.

 If you are proposing a master's thesis topic, for me a 300-word proposal with the elements above will do.
 Like all written work, the research proposal is in APA Style, with a proper APA Style title page and APA Style references.
 A more extended proposal typically reviews five (rather than two or three) scholarly sources.
 In such a more extended proposal you can also:
 * Provide a planning for the period during which you will work on your paper.
 * Indicate your affinity with or interest in the field of economics, What is your motivation for a topic in economics?
 Which economics courses did you take?
 Was your bachelor paper within the domain of economics?
 * Provide an indication of your knowledge of quantitative techniques (multivariate statistics, econometrics, statistical software) because for some of the proposed topics this will be required.

 #### How do I set up an annotated working bibliography for my paper?
 First read *The Little Seagull Handbook*, chapter W-12: Annotated Bibliographies.
 If you used to first method to find a broad topic for your paper, you already have the start of a working bibliography: the textbook chapter, the recommended readings, the textbook web site.
 As you expand your bibliographical research and look for materials using the catalogs, your working bibliography will get larger.
 Add annotations for each source.
 Annotations may include: the date when you consulted the work, the call number (that is, the library code) of the work and the library where you found it, the location (on your hard disk, in your files) where you keep a copy of the work, a short personal appreciation, the subject descriptors and any other remarks you may find useful.
-A typical entry for an annotated bibliography may look like this: <br><br>
+A typical entry for an annotated bibliography may look like this:
-<code>Anderson, K. (2004).
+    Anderson, K. (2004).
 Subsidies and Trade Barriers.
 In: B. Lomborg (ed.).
 Global Crises, Global Solutions.
-Cambridge University Press, pp. 541-577. <br>[VUB call number: 330.191.6 G LOMB 2004; photocopy filed in "Trade and Growth"
-folder; "(...) argues that putting effort into phasing out wasteful subsidies and trade barriers should be ranked highly among then opportunities being addressed in this project [the Copenhagen consensus project discussed in this edited volume] (...)" (p.
+Cambridge University Press, pp. 541-577. <br>[VUB call number: 330.191.6 G LOMB 2004; photocopy filed in "Trade and Growth" folder; "(...) argues that putting effort into phasing out wasteful subsidies and trade barriers should be ranked highly among then opportunities being addressed in this project [the Copenhagen consensus project discussed in this edited volume] (...)" (p.
 541).
 Table 10.4 p.
 568 summarizes costs and benefits.
 Uses GTAP model, discussed in appendix (p.
 570).
 Check the (extensive) list of references later.]</code>
-<br><br>
 Once you start reading the article, copy the reference and the annotation to a new word processor or text document.
 Give the document a title such as Anderson-2004-notes.docx.
 Expand the annotations (summarize the main points, collect verbatim quotes that you may use in the paper, indicate links with other sources, &hellip;).
 Usually not all items in the working bibliography the list will appear as references in the final paper: sources you don't cite should not be in the references list ("References cited in text must appear in the reference list; conversely, each entry in the reference list must be cited in the text (...)", American Psychological Association, 2001, p.
 215).Include the list of references with each draft you submit.

 #### Which bibliographical databases should I use?